How to speak to girls about sexual assault, as violence against women rises

 Those impacted by sexual assault and those supporting them are able to call the free and confidential 24/7 Rape and Sexual Abuse Support Line.
 Call handlers will listen to you, believe you and answer any questions that you might have.

 It’s incredibly important that parents also talk to their sons about sexual assault.
-One reason being that men and boys are raped and sexually assaulted every day in England and Wales: one in 20 men have experienced rape or sexual assault as an adult.
+Men and boys are raped and sexually assaulted every day in England and Wales with figures revealing one in 20 men have experienced rape or sexual assault as an adult.
 Sexual violence and abuse can have a lasting and serious impact on the lives and wellbeing of men and boys, just as it can for women and girls.

 We refer to this as ‘rape culture’ and it’s a big problem.
 Parents might discuss with their sons the prevalence of sexual assault and its impacts, but also about the culture that leads to this.
 Teaching sons about sexual consent is key, but so too is addressing why it’s not OK to make or laugh at sexist jokes, or to treat girls as if they aren’t as good as boys.
 You can find lots of information about rape culture on the Rape Crisis website to help with these conversations.